paps/api-store/store/DEV/Facebook Page Likers DEV/Facebook Page Likers DEV.md

-# Get the list of everyone liking a specific Facebook page
+# Get highly qualified active Facebook members

-Have you ever found an interesting page and wished you could connect with all its members ?

-Wish granted !

-This API will help you get the names and some basic infos about all the people liking a specific page.
-This tool can be a great alternative to Facebook lookalike audiences.
+Whether you have found a page or have your own page that is creating engagement within the community you're targeting, this tool will help you scrape info about the likers, up to around 10k profiles per page.

 # What will you need? ⚙️